Thinking of growing shade tolerant vegetables because you don’t have a sunny open space?

 What plants are you capable of growing?
 If you’re able to meet the specific needs of each plant, you can grow a variety of shade tolerant vegetables and plants.

-The number of edible plants that do not require much sunlight to grow is actually quite staggering.
-There are dozens of different kinds and we’re going to give you just a small list of different kinds of things you can tackle.
+The number of edible plants and vegetables that can tolerate shade or do not require much sunlight to grow is actually quite staggering.

 Leafy Greens That Grow Well in Shade